psukalka/psukalka.github.io/content/tech/memory-overload.md

 Sentry alert was not raised as the process was killed by linux due to memory overload.

-To fix the issue, I stored the file locally in temp directory.
+To fix the issue, I stored the file locally in temp directory with `io.FileIO()` instead of `io.BytesIO()`.
 Uploaded the file to S3 with `multi-part` upload (as recommended for larger files).
 Finally cleared the temp file after upload.

 Eventually, we could upload 10+GB files without any issue.